 REFLECT & PRAY

-Father as you well know, life in the 21st century is rushed and packed with busyness.
-Enable me to make steady progress in giving You first priority in my life.
+Father, as you know, life in the 21st century is rushed and packed with busyness.
+Enable me to make steady progress in giving You the highest priority in my life.

 Who is the Lord Jesus Christ?
 Why is it important?